 This year, the Deutsches Museum on Museumsinsel island will once again be hosting “Science Summer”, with lectures, science shows, concerts, workshops and much more taking place outdoors, daily from 12 noon.
 Visitors can look forward to a spectacular nitrogen demonstration, exciting tales about shipping, aviation and the Cave of Altamira, and get stuck into one of the many hands-on programmes – in keeping with the museum’s motto, “Wissen Erleben” (experience knowledge).

-Mobile Kinderwelten (Mobile children’s worlds), Verkehrszentrum (transport museum) at the Deutsches Museum, until start of 2022
+Mobile Kinderwelten (Mobile children’s worlds), Verkehrszentrum (transport museum) at the Deutsches Museum, until 20 February 2022

 “Look at that – I used to have one just like it!”
 Exclamations like this are more common than usual at the Verkehrszentrum (transport museum) right now.
 The sight of a chopper-style bike, go-kart or soapbox is enough to take many grown-ups back decades.
 And it’s not just the little ones who will get some fun out of rolling along on the Steiff ride-on bear or strapping a set of springs to the soles of their shoes.
 The “Mobile Kinderwelten” special exhibition showcases moving toys from a period spanning more than 150 years.
 The collection includes around 80 pieces, some of them rare or downright bizarre, from the Zimmerrodelbahn (indoor toboggan run) to a fire engine carousel.